monopole/snt/startCluster/minikube.md

 # Start a Minikube cluster

-> _Use your laptop to create a single node cluster._
+> _Create a multi-pod cluster on your laptop._
 >
 > _Time: 5min_

 Prerequisites:

- * linux.
-Should work on OSX with some modification.
+ * Linux.
+It will also work on OSX with some modification (TODO: OS detection/branching)
  * Install [virtualbox] for use as minikube's vmdriver.

-minikube's `--vm-driver=none` provides access to all your local true cores, but it requires `sudo`.
-That complicates testing these scripts, so using the virtualbox hypervisor instead.
+minikube's flag `--vm-driver=none` provides access to all your local true cores, but it requires `sudo`.
+Root access complicates testing this tutorial, so the following uses the virtualbox hypervisor instead.

 [here]: https://github.com/kubernetes/minikube
 [virtualbox]: https://www.virtualbox.org/